mplewis/freevite/NOTES.md

 - [ ] Allow event owner to customize their level of email participation
 - [ ] Automate flow tests
 - [ ] Spinners on loading pages with fun text
+- [x] Review all page titles and add contextual data where relevant
+- [x] Replace MetaTags with Metadata
 - [x] Unify `typ` styles for `pageTitle` and `head`
 - [x] Edit RSVP from confirmation link
 - [x] More prominent RSVP button